Evaluate your Site

 Test your Website

 After you’ve uploaded your website files and restored your databases (if applicable), your next step will be to test your website.
 You can test your website using your account’s temporary URL.
 To find your temporary URL, please see Testing your website using your Temporary URL for further assistance.
-If testing through the temporary url will not work for your site (some CMS applications do not work proPERLy through the temporary url) you can edit your hosts file instead.
+If testing through the temporary url will not work for your site (some CMS applications do not work properly through the temporary url) you can edit your hosts file instead.

 Setup your Email

 If you have email addresses for your domain, such as [email protected], now is the time to set them up.
 For more help with creating and configuring your email accounts, please see the following link:

 Getting Started Guide: Email